 The Company's business is not dependent upon a single customer or small group of customers, including franchisees.
-No customer accounted for more than 10% of total consolidated revenues in 2010, 2011 or 2012.
-Our largest franchisee operates 911 stores in five international markets, and accounted for approximately 8.9% of our total store count.
-Additionally, royalty revenues from this franchisee accounted for approximately 1.2% of our consolidated revenues in 2012.
-Further, as our international franchise business does not have cost of sales and has a minimal amount of general and administrative expenses allocated to its markets, a disproportionate amount of these royalty revenues result in earnings to us.
+No customer accounted for more than 10% of total consolidated revenues in 2011, 2012 or 2013.
+Our largest franchisee operates 1,270 stores in six international markets, and accounted for approximately 11.7% of our total store count.
+Additionally, royalty revenues from this franchisee accounted for approximately 1.6% of our consolidated revenues in 2013.
+Furthermore, as our international franchise business has a minimal amount of general and administrative expenses allocated to its markets and does not have cost of sales, a disproportionate amount of these royalty revenues result in earnings to us.